 2. Sharing your personal data

-b) Swinton will also share personal data with Insurance Participants, who may be data controllers in their own right.
+b) Atlanta will also share personal data with Insurance Participants, who may be data controllers in their own right.

 c) We may also share your personal data with law enforcement bodies, reinsurers and regulators such as the Financial Conduct Authority, as is necessary and permitted by law.
 In addition, in the event of a merger, acquisition, or any form of sale of some or all of our assets to a third party, we may also disclose your personal data to the third parties concerned or their professional advisors as is necessary.